 Motorcycle Accident Injuries

 The Center for Disease Control and Prevention found that fatal car accidents reached a historical low in 2008.
-However, the most troubling information from this study revealed that during that same time period car accident deaths decreased, and motorcyclist deaths more than doubled between 1999 and 2008.
-The reason for the dangers involved with this recreation is due to the design of the motorcycle, which offers little to no protection to the driver in the event of an accident.
-Motorcyclists, with the little protection they receive from helmets and riding gear, are at the mercy of the road should they ever find themselves in an accident.
+However, the most troubling information from this study revealed that during that same time period that car accident deaths decreased, motorcyclist deaths more than doubled between 1999 and 2008.
+The reason for the dangers involved with this recreation are due to the design of the motorcycle, which offers little to no protection to the driver in the event of an accident.
+Motorcyclist, with the little protection they receive from helmets and riding gear, are at the mercy of the road should they ever find themselves in an accident.

 Catastrophic Motorcycle Injuries

 The damage that ensues during a motorcycle accident is almost always catastrophic.
-Since there is little protection offered by the actual vehicle and motorcycles are designed to be quick and light, the most seemingly insignificant elements can cause a high-speed accident with serious ramifications.
+Since there is little protection offered by the actual vehicle and motorcycles are designed to be quick and light, the most seemingly insignificant elements can cause a high speed accident with serious ramifications.
 The driver of the motorcycle is subject to broken bones, traumatic brain injury, paralysis and even death.